KainosSoftwareLtd/hibernate-sequences/README.md

 `org.hibernate.id.IdentifierGenerator` or other interfaces like `org.hibernate.id.PersistentIdentifierGenerator`.
 If all you need to do is apply some tweaks to an existing strategy you can also extend existing generators.

-Lets consider a (very unlikely) scenario that we need to create a String ID that is a concatenation of values originating from two database sequences.
+Let's consider a (very unlikely) scenario that we need to create a String ID that is a concatenation of values originating from two database sequences.
 Let us assume that the format would be `ID1_ID2`.

 #### Implementation